 The Peninsula Academy provides in-house guests with the chance to learn about and gain exposure to the uniqueness of Beijing.
-The rich culture of the capital and it's hidden gems are highlighted in a variety of bespoke programmes including activities such as a once-in-a-lifetime helicopter tour of the Great Wall, a rickshaw Hutong tour, a kite making class at Tiananmen Square and many more.
+The rich culture of the capital and it's hidden gems are highlighted in a variety of bespoke programmes including activities such as a once-in-a-lifetime helicopter tour of the Great Wall, a rickshaw Hutong tour, Jade appreciation class and many more.

 Beijing’s timeless hutong lifestyles A rickshaw ride and classic Chinese art classClick to View DetailsThe Peninsula Beijing’s curated Peninsula Academy activities are designed to provide engaging, fun-filled insights into the city’s diverse cultures and lifestyles.
 Beijing is the only city in the world blessed with hutongs, labyrinthine lanes flanked by grey-brick courtyard homes, and this journey takes guests into the hutongs to experience timeless local living accompanied by a local Beijinger who has lived in the hutongs his entire life.Make an Enquiry